sheerun/vim-polyglot/README.md

 # vim-polyglot

-Collection of language packs for Vim.
+A collection of language packs for Vim.

 - It **won't affect your startup time**, as all files are loaded only on demand.
 - Language packs are merged, not submoduled.
 It significantly speeds up installation time.